Japan

 Day 7

-• We met our guide Ohara Mari at 11am for a tour around Tokyo.
+• We met our guide Mari Ohara at 11am for a tour around Tokyo.
 The first stop was at the Imperial Palace in the middle of the financial district.
 We watched a changing of the guard before carrying on through the Kokyo Gaien National Garden.

-• We hopped in the car and made our way to Asakusa to through Kaminarimon Gate to check out a shinto and the markets leading up to it.
+• We hopped in the car and made our way to Asakusa through Kaminarimon Gate to check out a shinto and the markets leading up to it.
 This is a quintessential spot to feel like you’re in the heart of Tokyo with many vendors, locals, and tourists buzzing around.
 From here we walked through all other kinds of streets and neighborhoods that were also packed with people.

 • We made our way to another part of Tokyo called Chiyoda which is where you see much more of a younger digital lifestyle.
 There’s plenty of anime advertisements posted over buildings and billboards.
 It was in this neighborhood that we walked through a typical ‘convenient store’ type market, then went through an original ‘underground’ market/hallway that was one of the original black markets in Tokyo in the Chiyoda Akihabara area.
 Along these streets there is no shortness of dog petting cafes as well as vending machines for surprise anime trinkets.

 • Later that afternoon, in the early evening we stopped by Omoide Yokocho (near the Seibu Shinjuku stop) street to check out the local food spots all crammed together in a tight, but decorative hallway.
 No longer than a hundred feet, this alleyway/hallway is a great spot to see locals dining, having a beer, and having an entertaining dinner - street food style.
+A visit here is a must!

 • We had reservations at Bar Benfiddich that evening, so we made a stop to have cocktails before dinner.
 Bar Benfiddich was one of the more unique bars we have been to, mostly everybody sitting up at the bar area, only 1 actual bartender, but all the other personnel there was supporting the head bartender making cocktails.
 They would line up the ingredients needed, while the head bartender crafted the cocktails.
 His long handle cocktail mixing spoon was not a long chrome silver one like you’re used to seeing, but an actual twig from the branch of a tree.
-Bar Benfiddich is a must.

 • After drinking as many drinks as they would let us in our 2 hour window, we made our way to dinner at Imafuku Suki Yaki for some shabu shabu.